KhrTim/Traffic-Signs-Recognition-Thesis/README.md

    ```
    pip install -r requirements.txt
    ```
+(All packages may take up to 2GB disk space.
+First 2 steps can be skipped in case you know which packages your computer needs for running a program and you know how to install them manually)

 3. Run the `app.py` file
 4. Choose mode, input source and file (or use camera if it was chosen on a previuos step)